kdbchau/Beloniformes-Opsin/README.md

 Then rerun FastQC on the trimmed files to ensure adapters were removed and sequences look good.

 # 3. Read Mapping
-The trimmed beloniform exome sequences were then used for mapping against _Oryzias latipes_ (medaka) sequences to extract opsins.
+The trimmed beloniform exome sequences were then used for mapping against _Oryzias latipes_ (freshwater medaka) sequences to extract opsins.

-Medaka are beloniforms that have their whole genome sequenced and can be used as a good reference for protein coding sequences.
+Freshwater medaka are beloniforms that have their whole genome sequenced and can be used as a good reference for protein coding sequences.

-Medaka have 8 cone opsin sequences readily available on [Genbank](https://www.ncbi.nlm.nih.gov/genbank/):
+Freshwater medaka have 8 cone opsin sequences readily available on [Genbank](https://www.ncbi.nlm.nih.gov/genbank/):

-### Medaka (_Oryzias latipes_) Opsins
+### Freshwater Medaka (_Oryzias latipes_) Opsins
 | Opsin Type | Opsin ID | Genbank ID |
 | --- | --- | --- |
 | red opsin 1 | LWSA | [AB223051](https://www.ncbi.nlm.nih.gov/nuccore/AB223051) |